-Section 5 – State Carnivals
+Section 5 – State Championships

 5.1 – General rules

-(a) Competing players shall be bona-fide pupils of and enrolled at an affiliated school (Primary Eligibility) in New South Wales for at least one (1) month immediately preceding the date of the commencement of the carnival.
+(a) Competing players shall be bona-fide pupils of and enrolled at an affiliated school (Primary Eligibility) in New South Wales for at least one (1) month immediately preceding the date of the commencement of the championship.
 Students enrolled through Distance Education will be eligible to compete for their DoE association based on their place of primary residence.

 (b) All team officials must be currently employed, permanent, temporary or casual teachers of the New South Wales Department of Education or the relevant education authority of the invited Associations and be appointed by the relevant associations.